Menu

 Answer:

 ACCESS is an online account that you can set up to self-manage your benefits.
 You can set up your account at access.wi.gov or access.wi.gov/es (Spanish).
-Once your account is set up, you can see digital copies of letters mailed to you, submit required documents, update contact details, and more.
+Once your account is set up, you can see digital copies of letters mailed to you.
+You can also submit required documents, update contact details, and more.

 What types of communications will I receive from DHS?